1 year living in Los Angeles....CHECK! Now, I am finally ready to share my story on how I landed my first job in L.A. before I made the big move.

 Before the interviews:

 2. Ask A Friend In L.A.
 To Use Their Address For Applications: Use a friends address that lives in L.A. or at least California for ALL of your resumes.
-I was applying with my Chicago address or no address and getting no responses.
-The second I changed it to my friends address, I got interview call backs.
+I was applying with my Chicago address or no address and getting ZERO responses.
+The second I changed it to my friends address, I started getting call backs.

 3. Apply For Multiple Jobs At Once With That California Address: Make sure to check yes to living in the area on all of your applications.
 You need to apply to as many as you can at the same time, so you can set up interviews around the same time.